techtana/techtana.github.io/_posts/career/2025-08-30-leadership-manifesto.md

 > Give me a summary of what happened and was attempted, then what is needed from me.
 A little context and show of efforts resets me fast.

 ### Feedback & Recognition
+How do you like feedback - routine like in 1:1s, or as-it-happens?
+> During 1:1s is the best time for me.
+However, if something is time-sensitive or blocking you, please bring it up as it happens; I'd rather hear it early so I can adjust quickly.

 How do you like feedback - Teams chat, email, in person, etc?
-> Teams chat is usually more articulate and helps me keep track.
-Then, talk in person to clarify. (or the other way around)

-How do you like feedback - routine like in 1:1s, or as-it-happens?
-> Either is good.
-As it happens if possible.
+> In-person is great.
+If we talk outside of 1:1s (where I don't have a notebook), a quick Teams message will also help me remember.

 How do you prefer to receive recognition? (public or private)
-> Public 🎉
+> If I've supported you personally - as an engineer or just as a person - I prefer recognition in private.
+But if the impact reaches your work or the broader team, then I appreciate public recognition 🎉

 ### Goals and Support
 What makes 1:1s the most valuable for you?
 > Tell me my blind spots and your honest feedback.

 What are your goals for this year?
 And for the next 3 months?
-> Ensure our team has effective SOP and training plan available to reduce friction and allow quick impact by all team members.
+> Making sure our team has effective SOP, training plan, and tools available to reduce friction and allow quick impact by all team members.
 Foster the culture of curiosity and growth: dig deeper, think broader.

 What do you need from your manager?
 > Mentorship on management and leadership.
 Autonomy and trust to solve challenges and move the team forward.
 Advocacy for our team at higher levels.